rfielding/rustCube/README.md

 tell you that "r u /r /u" has period 6.

 You can use the CLI to solve a cube after you scramble it.

+Examples.
+Before execution, things are flattened out.
+Numbers and parenthesis are not yet implemented

+- "r u" => "ru"
+- "(r u)" => "ru"
+- "r u /r /u" => "ru/r/u"
+- "/(ur) => "/r/u"
+- "(r u)/(u r) => "ru/r/u"
+- "((r u)/(u r))3 => "ru/r/uru/r/uru/r/u"

+> Should the period be calculated immediately for every command?
+Currently, we just counted how many times we did something.

+We should have named moves, and allow moves to be reflected across an axis.
+As you solve, you should save complicated moves; and be able to re-use them.
+You may want to do entire sections of a solve with a command.
+Perhaps you can do an entire solve as one command if you can see far ahead enough.